semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.unified-dataset.md

 id: sif626tmt3mw3nir5gv1s1a
 title: unified dataset
 desc: ''
-updated: 1751632059455
+updated: 1751693285561
 created: 1751599398246
 ---

 ## Overview

-A **unified node dataset** provides convenient aggregated access to a mesh node's current state by combining data from its component datasets (name, meta, and either ref or data) into a single "current" dataset with corresponding distribution files.
+A **unified dataset** provides convenient aggregated access to a mesh node's current state by combining data from its component datasets (name; meta; and possibly ref, or ref and data) into a single "current" dataset with corresponding distribution files.

 ## Concept